panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 There's no easy way in JavaScript to replace all string occurrences.
 Java, which had served an inspiration for JavaScript in the first days, has `replaceAll()` method on strings since 1995!

-In this post, I will show you 2 ways on how to replace all string occurrences in JavaScript: splitting andjoining a string, and `replace()` combined with a global regular expression.
+In this post, I will show you 2 ways on how to replace all string occurrences in JavaScript: splitting and joining a string, and `replace()` combined with a global regular expression.

 Finally, you'll read about the new proposal [String.prototype.replaceAll()](https://github.com/tc39/proposal-string-replaceall) (at stage 3) that brings the `replaceAll()` method to strings.